-- Awarded to students with financial need.
+- Program is awarded to students based on financial need.

 - Students work on-campus and are paid as work is completed.

-To request federal work study funds for the summer term, complete the UA Little Rock Summer Financial Aid Request, available in BOSS in the spring of each year.
+- To request federal work study funds for the summer term, complete the UA Little Rock Summer Financial Aid Request, available in BOSS in the spring of each year.